 StoneLaurel conducts S.W.O.T. analysis for major insurance company to strengthen initiatives and provide a clear direction for project management.

-In 2012, one of the nation’s largest insurance corporations decided to roll out new initiatives on client computing, messaging, and collaboration in its corporate offices.
+One of the nation’s largest insurance corporations decided to roll out new initiatives on client computing, messaging, and collaboration in its corporate offices.
 Leadership felt those plans could be better organized and executed – and possibly consolidated into one program – and enlisted StoneLaurel to conduct a Strengths, Weaknesses, Opportunities and Threats (S.W.O.T.) analysis on the projects.
 Company leadership hoped such an analysis would direct them to implement the projects more efficiently and cost-effectively and also improve communications strategy.

 To offer immediate relief, a team of expert consultants reviewed several initiatives and offered feedback.
 Then they developed a S.W.O.T. questionnaire and conducted interviews with key client associates, stakeholders, and management teams who were involved with the various projects.
 With a combination of their industry knowledge and the interview data, consultants developed a plan of action for project management that would consolidate all of the initiatives into a cohesive strategy.
 They also revamped the company’s communications and marketing plan by recommending enhancements to its website, newsletters and mobile app.